The value of hiring an interior designer

 13. Project Management.

 Project Management is a critical component of any design project.
-A full-service interior designer can provide project management through the meticulous planning, organization, scheduling, coordination, execution, and delivery of all aspects of the project, from initial concept to final completion, between all parties involved.
-The designer acts as the contact person for trades, deliveries, installations, and vendors, taking the burden and stress off you.
+A full-service interior designer can provide project management through the planning, organization, scheduling, coordination, execution, and delivery of all aspects of the project, from initial concept to final completion, between all parties involved.
+They act as your primary point of contact—coordinating trades, deliveries, workrooms, and vendors—so you don’t have to.
+This approach not only reduces stress but also ensures consistency and accountability throughout the process.

 14. Construction Administration.